genenetwork/genenetwork2/INSTALL.md

 GN2 requires

+* python
 * redis
 * mysql

 ## Required python modules

-Install the following python modules:
+Install the following python modules (it is probably wise to use a local Python with environment for this)

 * Flask
 * pyyaml